BrainsOnBoard/procedural_paper/README.md

 Our results match those obtained on a supercomputer and the simulation runs up to 35% faster on a single high-end GPU than previously on over 1000 supercomputer nodes.

 ## System requirements
-Although GeNN can be used without a CPU, because this paper focusses on GPU acceleration, an NVIDIA GPU with the Kepler architecture or newer required.
+Although GeNN can be used without a GPU, because this paper focusses on GPU acceleration, an NVIDIA GPU with the Kepler architecture or newer is required.
 Furthermore, to simulate the multi-area model, a GPU with at least 12GB of memory is required (depending on the device and operating system, you may need more memory than this) - it has been tested on an Tesla K80 and a Titan RTX.

 ### Windows